BenoitPitClaudel/flumenequi/src/network/readme.md

 # TCP Load Generation Code

+Acknowledgement: The multithreaded TCP client/server code was developed with Sudarsanan Rajasekaran.
+Thank you greatly for your help!

 ## Setup:

 1. Set required IP addresses in [tcp_load_clientside](tcp_load_clientside.cpp) from lines 72-90, this code assumes up to a maximum of 4 destinations, if more are required, modify this if statement.